datastax/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 the existing content, we create the embedded prefix node `updatedPreContentNode = 0x0BF` with `contentIndex = 1` and pass that on to the recursion.

+### Deletion

+Deletion of data in `InMemoryTrie`s is achieved by returning `null` for the value that needs to be put in a position with existing content (both `apply` and `putSingleton` take an `UpsertTransformer` that is applied to the combination of existing and update value; this transformer can choose to return `null`).

+This automatically results in `NONE` value for the content id.
+On the way up the recursive application chain, we recognize `NONE` for the child pointer and apply this as removal of the child.
+Depending on the type of node, this may be achieved by dropping the node (`Chain`), by putting the `NONE` value as the child pointer, or by duplicating a node to switch its type or remove a child.
+This may in turn result in an empty node, which returns `NONE` as the child pointer, continuing the removal upwards in the recursive chain.

 ### Memory management and cell reuse

 As mentioned in the beginning, in order to avoid long garbage collection pauses due to large long-lasting content in